-- 4.9 The work for you and your team does not finish when the last firework goes off: - Spectators need to be cleared safely from the site. - The bonfire needs to be put out completely. - Spent firework cases must be gathered.
-Look for used fireworks with a torch and use tongs or some other suitable tool, and wear strong gloves. - Do not allow any children to collect firework cases. - If any fireworks look as if they have not gone off after at least half an hour, soak them in a bucket of water and ask the Fire Brigade for advice.
+- 4.8 The work for you and your team does not finish when the last firework goes off: - Spectators need to be cleared safely from the site. - The bonfire needs to be put out completely. - Spent firework cases must be gathered.
+Look for used fireworks with a torch and use tongs or some other suitable tool and wear appropriate hand protection. - Do not allow any children to collect firework cases. - If any fireworks look as if they have not ignited after at least half an hour, soak them in a bucket of water